This page contains affiliate links. I may earn a commission at no extra cost to you.

 Why do Argentine ants show up after rain?

-How do I tell Argentine ants apart from acrobat ants?
+How do Argentine ants differ from acrobat ants?

 Argentine ants move in smooth, organized trails and are more uniform in size.